CodeReadingClubs/Resources/StarterKit/Session2/agenda.md

 ## Content

+### (5 mins) Together - Note down all variable/class/method names

+As a group, go through the code mechanically and create a list of all identifier names in the snippet.
+This can be done with one person scribing while others call out.
+If you have done the "examine structure" exercise before, this should be relatively quick and easy; but sometimes, you will need short disussions to agree things.

+### (10 mins) Together - Discuss

+* What can we learn from these names?
+* Which names are related to each other, from the names only?
+* Are there names that are ambiguous when looked at without context?

 ### (10 mins) Independently - Identify most important lines

 Briefly discuss what it means to be important as a group (if you want to)